EURODEO/openradardata-requirements/Deliverable_Requirements.md

 “As a new data consumer, I want a single unified view of available meteorological datasets which are updated on a regular basis, that is easily accessible and findable, is easily integrated into my systems and can be re-used (i.e., following FAIR principles).
 This will allow me to develop an application which makes best use of the available data to add value to the users and bring me in an income.”

 *Requirements:*
+- based on mainly composite data
+- e.g. aviation application would like to have 3D- volume data
 - A software developer builds a mobile application that needs ....
 - They identify a dataset via the FEMDI Shared Catalogue and determine that the API for that dataset is suitable for the application.
 - The mobile application quickly becomes popular and is installed on over 10,000 devices.
 Each device makes a few requests a day as the user changes location, and this adds up to lots of requests on the Data Supply component’s API.